CMHAAorg/cmhaa-website/site/content/_index.md

         our_member_link: https://www.minterellison.com/
   - type: callout-image-text-cta
     callout_image: img/half.jpg
-    callout_title: Join us
+    callout_title: Interested in joining us?
-    callout_description: Join our global community of business leaders, experts and influencers, and be part of the movement for positive change in workplace mental health.
+    callout_description: Our members are united by a commitment to share openly and work collaboratively, so that better, more sustainable mental health outcomes can be achieved for more people.
+Join our global community of business leaders, experts and influencers, and be part of the movement for positive change in workplace mental health.
     callout_cta_link: /contact-us/
     callout_cta_text: ENQUIRE ABOUT MEMBERSHIP
   - type: stacked-content-top-image